 - Once the soup is done cooking, remove the bone/hock/shank and discard any fat/cartilage.
 Pull all of the bits of ham from it to add back to the soup later.
 Any big chunks of ham may be shredded.

 - For a thick, creamy soup, you may partially puree it at this point.
 If you don’t already have one, I highly, highly recommend investing in an immersion blender.
 They’re pretty affordable and they are so gosh darn handy.
-I use mine all the time…for instance, in this soup and this soup and this soup and a bunch of other recipes in my cookbook.
+I use mine all the time…for instance, in this soup and this soup and a bunch of other recipes in my cookbook.
 Wayyyy easier and less messy than transferring soup to a blender or food processor to puree.
 Alternatively, if you wish, you may puree your Ham and Bean Soup until completely smooth.